DataDog/hiring-engineers/answers.md

 ### Datadog - Creative Use:

 Remembering how long I had to wait in line at a restaurant on a Thanksgiving weekend, it would be interesting to use Datadog to find out about traffic at my favorite restaurants.
-An extra benefit will be the predicitive aspect of datadog that could predict the pattern of traffic flow, and thus help me get in during the right window.
+An extra benefit will be the predicitive aspect of datadog that could predict the pattern of traffic flow, and thus help clients in organising their schedules and get in during a 'good' window.

 ###